exyte/MediaPicker/README.md

 * Full customization

 # MediaPicker vs PhotosPicker
-The new iOS 16 SwiftUI PhotosPicker only provides you with a button, while this library gives you the whole view, meaning you can build it into you own screens and customize it as you see fit.
+The new iOS 16 SwiftUI picker only provides you with a button, while this library gives you the whole view, meaning you can build it into you own screens and customize it as you see fit.
+PhotosPicker only lets you pick photos from the library - no camera.
 MediaPicker provides a default looking library picker, with ability to manage albums, and also a camera view to take photos (the ability to capture videos is coming very soon)

 # Usage
 1. Add a binding Bool to control the picker presentation state.